 Gravel roads, blind hills & blind curves

-A common place for accidents to occur on rural roads is where a paved road suddenly changes to gravel.
-The main reason is that drivers do not reduce speed before the changeover to gravel, and consequently lose control.
+A common place for accidents on rural roads is where a paved road suddenly changes to gravel.
+The reason for that being that drivers do not reduce their speed before it changes to gravel and consequently lose control of the vehicle.
 Loose gravel on road shoulders has also caused a great number of accidents.

-When driving on gravel roads, which are often quite narrow, it is important to show caution when approaching another car coming from the opposite direction by moving as far to the right as is safely possible.
+When driving on gravel roads, which are often quite narrow, it is important to show caution when approaching another vehicle coming from the opposite direction by moving as far to the right as safely possible.

-Blind hills, where lanes are not separate, can be very dangerous, and should be approached with caution.
-There are also many blind curves in Iceland that test a driver’s skill.
+Blind hills, where lanes are not separated, can be very dangerous and should be approached with caution.
+There are also many blind curves and corners in Iceland that test a driver’s skill.

-There are many single-lane bridges on the Ring Road.
+There are many one-lane bridges on the Ring Road.
 The actual rule is that the car closer to the bridge has the right-of-way.
-However, it is wise to stop and assess the situation, i.e. attempt to see what the other driver plans to do.
-This sign indicates that a single-lane bridge is ahead.
+However, it is wise to stop and assess the situation, in attempt to see what the other driver plans to do.
+This sign indicates that a one-lane bridge is ahead.

 In Iceland, you can expect livestock to be on or alongside the road.
-It is usually sheep, but sometimes horses and even cows can be in your path.
-This is common all over the country, and can be very dangerous.
+It’s usually sheep but sometimes horses and even cows can be in your path.
+This is common all over the country and can be very dangerous.

-Sometimes a sheep is on one side of the road and her lambs on the other side.
-Under these conditions, which are common, it is a good rule to expect the lambs or the sheep to run to the other side.
+Sometimes a ewe (mother sheep) is on one side of the road and her lambs on the other side.
+Under these circumstances, which are very common, it is a good rule to expect either the lambs or the ewe to run over to the other side.